Nventify/ImagizerJs/README.md

 The official Javascript client of the Imagizer Media Engine

 The Imagizer Media Engine accelerates media delivery to your mobile Apps or Web pages by dynamically rescaling, cropping, and compressing images in real time.

+Sign up for the service at [http://cloud.imagizer.com](https://cloud.imagizer.com) or launch and manage your own instance on [AWS](https://aws.amazon.com/marketplace/pp/B019YEIK7M)

-See all Imagizer features in our [Doc](https://docs.imagizer.com).
+See all Imagizer features in our [Doc](https://docs.imagizer.com)

 ## Installation
 Bower